Spring til hovednavigation Spring til søgning Spring til hovedindhold

-Unmet need and care poverty: new patterns of distribution in Danish home care for older people
+Unmet need and care poverty: New patterns of distribution in Danish home care for older people

 Publikation: Bidrag til bog/antologi/rapportBidrag til bog/antologiForskningpeer review